kapp7/app/_pages/qa.md

 ### `Diamonds - blue`
 - DIAMONDS can be used to get votes, stars and execute various in-app actions
-- Gems received by watching ads expire.
-Make sure you use them before they expire in 120 days
+- Blue diamonds expire.
+Make sure you use them before they expire in 90 days.
+Check the expiration in My History page.
+If you have expiration booster, you can keep them longer.
 - DIAMONDS can be used to get votes, stars and execute various in-app actions
 - When you don't have enough gems, you won't be able to vote or sponsor